arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 * `public double getZ()`
 * `public double dot(Vector3 otherVector)` : calculates the dot product of the two vectors
 * `public double magnitude()` : calculates the magnitude of the calling vector
-* `public double angleBetween(Vector3 otherVector)` : calculates the angle between the two vectors, in radians
+* `public double angleBetween(Vector3 otherVector)` : calculates the angle between the two vectors, in radians (this might require some googling for a formula, but the formula itself should not be too complex)

 ## Task 5 (Optional)